paul-canals/toolbox/docs/md/m_sys_get_dbaccess.md

 ***

 ### Description
 This macro is used for retrieving an inline database connection access string so that it can be used in a database passthrough execution statement.
+The macro currently works for the following database management system type connections:

+- DB2 : IBM DB-2
+- ORA : Oracle
+- PGS : PostgreSQL

+ The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.

 ##### *Note:*
-*This macro routine works at present for DB2, Oracle and Progres type database connections.
-Other database types will come later*
-*The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.*
 *If you lose or forget the ENCRYPTKEY, there will be absolutely no way to open the DBACCESS table and recover the data!*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2020-09-07 00:00:00
+* 2024-08-03 00:00:00

 ### Version
-* 20.1.09
+* 24.1.08

 ### Link
 * https://github.com/paul-canals/toolbox